Adige-Calculations/GNU-Linux-handbook/src/utilities/git.md

 ```sh
 git stash
 ```
-However if the data are needed in the future, you can recover the last stashed with:
+However if the data are needed in the future, you can recover the last stashed repository state with:

 ```sh
 # Only the last stashed modifications